 Republican candidates John Damoose, Andrew Beeler, Pat Outman and Andrew Fink, and Democratic candidate Ranjeev Puri have benefited from CEME advertisements and possible mailers in recent weeks.
 Those five candidates are also running in their first elections.

-August 6 update: Damoose, Beeler, Outman, Fink, and Puri have all been declared winners.
+November 13 update: Damoose, Beeler, Outman, Fink, and Puri have all been declared winners in the general election.

 The utility’s political action committee, CMS Energy Employees for Better Government, contributed $1,500 to Damoose, Beeler, Outman, Fink, and Puri on June 30.
 The PAC has not contributed to the other candidates in these races.

 “Good Christian values mean good Michigan policies,” begins one CEME advertisement that touts John Damoose’s experience in “creating jobs and promoting Christ.”